 Degree Programs | Graduate Certificates

-The Master of Library and Information Science degree prepares professionals for leadership roles in libraries and other information organizations.
+The mission of the American Library Association-accredited Master of Library and Information Science (MLIS) degree is to prepare professionals for leadership roles in libraries and other information organizations.

-The Master of Science in Information Management prepares professionals to be successful in data-intensive and user-centric environments, supporting data-driven problem-solving and decision-making in diverse fields.
+The Master of Science in Information Management (MSIM) at the Wayne State University School of Information Sciences will prepare students to be successful in data-intensive and user-centric environments in the information technology industry.